Lifting Stars Pet Homecare

 How and when can I book an appointment?

-The most efficient way to book your appointment is by calling 778-840-5438.
-Our Care Coordinators are available to answer your calls Monday to Friday, 8am to 4pm.
-You can also fill out our online Request An Appointment form.
-We will respond to out-of-hours enquiries as promptly as we can.
+The most efficient way to book your appointment is by filling out our online Request An Appointment Form.
+You can also call our Support Specialists at 778-840-5438.
+Our Support Specialists are available to answer your calls Monday to Friday, 8 am to 4 pm.
+We will respond to out-of-hours inquiries as promptly as we can.

 Please provide us with as much notice as possible before your desired appointment date.
 We understand that advance notice is not always possible and will try our best to accommodate you.

-Lifting Stars Pet Homecare is not an emergency service.
+Lifting Stars Veterinary Homecare is not an emergency service.
 If your pet is in a state of emergency, please contact your regular veterinarian or your local veterinary emergency clinic.

 Hours of Appointments: